jandelgado/rabtap/README.md

 * the `--json` option is now deprecated.
 Use `--format=json` instead
 * `nopp` stands for `no pretty-print`
+* When the message body is output on the console in `raw` format, Rabtap takes the `ContentEncoding` property into account and decompresses the body if necessary.
+ Currently supported encodings are gzip, deflate, zstd, and bzip2.

 ### JSON message format